PAF Base Lahore

 PAF Base Lahore is a non-flying Pakistan Air Force (PAF) base located in Lahore, Punjab, Pakistan.
-It is one of the oldest air force bases in Pakistan, originally functioning as a maintenance depot for the Royal Indian Air Force during the days of the British Raj.
+It is one of the oldest air force bases in Pakistan, originally functioning as a maintenance depot for the Royal Indian Air Force during the British Raj.
 After independence, it remained a small base used primarily for aircraft maintenance.

 History

-In 1950, a transport squadron consisting of Dakotas and Bristol Freighters moved into the base from Peshawar before eventually relocating to Chaklala in 1960.
+In 1950, a transport squadron consisting of Dakotas and Bristol Freighters was moved to the base from Peshawar before eventually being relocated to Chaklala in 1960.
 From 1949 to 1959, an air force central medical board was also present at the base, responsible for medical certification of PAF aircrews.

 Throughout the early 1950s, a University Air Squadron and the Shaheen Air Training Corps established their activities in Lahore for aviation education purposes and pilot recruitment programmes.
 The base also served as a regional control centre for aviation.
 In 1960, as part of efforts to make Lahore an air defence base, a number of observer units were shifted to the base.
 In 1961, for the first time, a Pakistan International Airlines (PIA) Super Constellation aircraft made its landing at the airport.
 The PAF loaned its northern hangar to the PIA to be converted into a civilian terminal building.
 The runway of the base was extended and improved to facilitate larger aircraft.